Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols

 In Fig.~\ref{fig3}, we show the estimated implementation error $\epsilon$ during training, as a function of $n_\mathrm{f}$ for $n_\mathrm{q}\leq4$.
 We observe that both implementations converge to the target transformation for sufficiently large $n_{\mathrm{f}}$.
-For smaller $n_{\mathrm{f}}$ the accessible unitary transformations generated from the ansätze Eqs.~\ref{hamfourier} and \ref{hamstep} are insufficient and presumely do not contain the QFT on $n_\mathrm{q}$ qubits.
+For smaller $n_{\mathrm{f}}$ the accessible unitary transformations generated from the ansätze Eqs.~\ref{hamfourier} and \ref{hamstep} are insufficient and presumably do not contain the QFT on $n_\mathrm{q}$ qubits.

 We emphasize that our Fourier based ansatz is consistently outperforming the step-wise ansatz in terms of convergence speed.
 We show in Figs.~\ref{fig3}~(a,b,c) that our ansatz tends to converge after roughly $50$, $100$ and $200$ training iterations for $n_\mathrm{q}=2$, $3$ and $4$, respectively.
-Figs.~\ref{fig3}~(d,e,f) show that the step-wise protocol ansatz tends to converge after roughly $100$, $300$ and $1800$ episodes for $n_\mathrm{q}=2,3,4$, respectively.
+Figs.~\ref{fig3}~(d,e,f) show that the step-wise protocol ansatz tends to converge after roughly $100$, $300$ and $1800$ iterations for $n_\mathrm{q}=2,3,4$, respectively.
 For $n_\mathrm{q}=4$ in Fig.~\ref{fig3}~(f), the convergence behavior of the step-wise ansatz is increasingly inconsistent.
-The step-wise ansatz has the tendency to linger on plateaus of suboptimal fidelity from which it only moves away slowly, due to vanishing gradients.
-This behavior becomes more prominent with increasing $n_\mathrm{q}$ and is a consequence of the loss landscape that follows from the parametrization in Eq.~\ref{hamstep}.
+The step-wise ansatz has the tendency to linger at suboptimal fidelities from which it only moves away very slowly.
+This behavior becomes more prominent with increasing $n_\mathrm{q}$ and is a consequence of the loss landscape that follows from the parameterization in Eq.~\ref{hamstep}.
 Our ansatz does not show this behavior, but rather exhibits faster and more direct convergence.
 This is an indication for the absence of vanishing gradients, as is apparent when comparing Figs.~\ref{fig3}~(c) and (f).